smayank001/Course_Management_System/README.md

 - **Error during `npm install`**: Ensure Node.js is installed and your internet connection is active.
 - **Port already in use**: Change the port by modifying the startup script in `package.json` or stopping the conflicting process.

-## 📜 License

-This project is licensed under the MIT License (or specify another license if applicable).

-## 🔧 Customization Tips

-- **Project Name & Description**: Replace `<Project Name>` and the description placeholders with your project’s specifics.
-- **Repository URL**: Update the `git clone` URL with your actual GitHub repo link (e.g., `https://github.com/your-username/your-repo.git`).
-- **Additional Sections**: Add "Features," "Tech Stack," or "Acknowledgments" if desired.